Technology Talent Staffing

 Tech Talent Percentage of Total Workforce*

 *OPM most recently updated these data in March 2024.
 Early data suggest that reductions to environmental, scientific, and technological jobs have been – and will be – significant.
-We hope these data will stabilize in time for inclusion in our next update.
+The best current picture of executive policy impacts on the workforce can be seen in the Hiring Indicator.

 The Why